 In addition to what the Law School offers, the Robina Institute of Criminal Law and Criminal Justice partners with student groups to hold events that connect students with criminal justice professionals and offers paid research assistant opportunities for promising pre-career law students.
 This gives students a pathway to learn and work beyond the classroom on criminal justice research and policy issues with faculty and staff.

 The body of research produced by the Robina Institute informs smarter criminal and sentencing law and policy.
 Research shows that high rates of incarceration (whether by longer sentences or by repeated failure to meet the conditions of community supervision) trigger associated costs for the community, strains community livability, and creates high social costs for individuals and families.
 Our research aims to achieve transformative change that will impact and reverse the revolving door of incarceration and its detrimental impacts on families and communities.

-The Robina Institute of Criminal Law and Criminal Justice was established in 2011 at the University of Minnesota Law School thanks to a generous gift from the Robina Foundation.
-Created by James H. Binger (’41), the Robina Foundation provides funding to major institutions that generate transformative ideas and promising approaches to addressing critical social issues.
+The Robina Institute of Criminal Law and Criminal Justice was founded in 2011 through a generous grant from the Robina Foundation, created by James H. Binger to generate transformative ideas and promising approaches to addressing critical social issues.
 The Robina Institute is actively developing new resources to sustain its general operations, research, public education, and outreach because the Robina Foundation will soon sunset.